davidbison/todos-in-angular/README.md

 ### How to Contribute to It
 If you would like to contribute to my exploration of AngularJS, please feel free to send project ideas and tutorials my way.
-I would like to continue learning how to build web apps in JavaScript by jumping into Node, Express, and Mongo.
+I plan to continue building web apps by exploring more of JavaScript's fullstack with Node.js, Express, and MongoDB.

 ### How to Clone the Repo and Get it Working in Development